 - Hi-tech work for the poor and access equality

-This year’s National Conference on Social Innovation had three social themes: Tribal, rural and urban social innovations.
+This year’s National Conference on Social Innovation had three social themes: urban, rural and tribal innovations.
 In total, 18 social innovations were presented at the meet, ranging from conservation of disease and drought-resistant, native rice, vegetable and fruit varieties to indigenous fish breeding techniques to eco-tourism to social innovation hubs.
 CSR representatives of Tata Consultancy Services, Forbes Marshall, Praj, Mahindra Vehicles expressed interest in utilizing these tribal and rural innovations.

 The NCSI meet was organised by the PIC, which is a think tank founded by Mashelkar and Dr. Vijay Kelkar in 2011.
 The institution wants to be a platform for stimulating debates on various scientific, art and cultural issues by mobilizing intellectual resources in India and abroad.
 Since its inception, PIC has held over 100 quality sessions of lectures, round tables, conferences and film festivals.